Dumbbells are very effective for working out, but they can get costly, especially if buying multiple sets.

 Make Dumbbells with Sand

-These sand weights take 30-45 minutes to make which is a little bit more time to make than the water bottles weights we mentioned before.
+These sand weights take only 30-45 minutes to make which is a little bit more time to make than the water bottle weights we mentioned before.

-You will need a few tools, but it's still quite simple to make even without any DIY experience.
+You will need a few tools, but it’s still quite simple to make even without much DIY experience.

 Supplies